pulumi/registry/themes/default/content/registry/packages/hcp/_index.md

 ---
+# WARNING: this file was fetched from https://raw.githubusercontent.com/grapl-security/pulumi-hcp/v0.1.14/docs/_index.md
+# Do not edit by hand unless you're certain you know what you are doing!
 title: HCP
 meta_desc: Provides an overview of the HashiCorp Cloud Platform Provider for Pulumi.
-layout: package
+layout: overview
 ---

-The HashiCorp Cloud Platform provider (HCP) for Pulumi can be used to provision any of the cloud resources available in [HashiCorp Cloud Platform](https://www.hashicorp.com/cloud).
+The HashiCorp Cloud Platform provider (HCP) for Pulumi can be used to provision any of the cloud resources available in [HashiCorp Cloud Platform](https://www.hashicorp.com/cloud-platform).
 The HCP provider must be configured with credentials to deploy and update resources.

 ## Example